What LPs Won’t Say Out Loud About Your Fund I Deck

 Rebuild the Deck Around the Questions LPs Are Actually Asking

-If you want your fund I deck to land with serious LPs, rebuild it around five questions.
+If you want your deck to land with serious LPs, rebuild it around the questions they are already asking behind the scenes.

 Where is your real edge?